-Aida Smith has long been known for their evocative still life paintings, but their latest collection signals a shift toward landscapes.
-Deeply personal works that capture the essence of two places they call home.
+Aida Smith, celebrated for her evocative still life paintings, embarks on a new artistic chapter with a shift toward landscapes.
+This latest collection offers deeply personal works that capture the essence of the two places she calls home.

-With a strong commitment to sustainability and an intuitive approach to painting, Aida Smith shows us a little slice of her creative world.
-In this Q+A, we discuss the influence of place, the challenge of shifting styles, and the emotions that fuel their work.
+With a strong commitment to sustainability and an intuitive approach to painting, Aida invites us into her creative world.
+In this Q+A, we explore the influence of place, the challenges of evolving styles, and the emotions that drive her work.

 Your landscapes are deeply personal, spanning your two homes of New Zealand and the United States.
 How do these places shape your artistic vision?